irislib/iris-messenger/README.md

 ### Host websites and apps for free, from your desktop.
 Easy like dropping a file into a folder. 🚧
 - **Distribute your data, files, to peers and relays.
 For more resilence and faster global access** ✅
 - **Distribute your site, app via Peer-CDN on your site's/app's users devices** 🚧
+- **Need DynDNS?
+How a about decentralized DNS via peers and relays?
+Have an address for your page or even app, inside your swarm!
+GunNS 😍** 🚧

 ### Connects everything with everything, but decentralized